· Noorle Team · 8 min read

 - Iterate rapidly toward optimal solutions

-- Persistent state across sessions
+- Persistent across sessions — the machine stays running between conversations

 Seamless Promotion Between Tiers